Police Investigating Grisly Death in Downtown Lubbock - NewsBreak

 Police Investigating Grisly Death in Downtown Lubbock

 Authorities are investigating what they’re calling a gruesome scene Thursday morning, January 20th, in Downtown Lubbock.
-The...awesome98.com
+The...kkam.com

 Authorities are investigating what they’re calling a gruesome scene Thursday morning, January 20th, in Downtown Lubbock.
-The...awesome98.com
+The...kkam.com

 Comments / 0